ninjakaib/recipe-prediction/README.md

 ## Final Model
 For the final model, we are going to create some additional features out of the nutrition column to help us with predictions.
 The ingredients are stored as a list in the column, and the values in the list represent: `['cals', 'fat', 'sugar', 'sodium', 'protein', 'sat_fat', 'carbs']`.

+The goal of adding these features is to give the model more detailed information about the food itself.
+The more information that describes the food is available, the more we can learn from that information about what makes recipes *amazing*.
+However, this will only be the case if our model improves as a result of these new features.
+If we extensively test a multitude of models with the new features and can't find any noticeable improvement, we can probably conclude those features are unrelated to the target variable.
+In the case of nutrition levels, one might guess recipes with high levels of sugar would be rated higher (who doesn't love dessert :P).

 We will define a custom class that inherits from sklearn's `BaseEstimator` and `TransformerMixin` so we can include this step in our final pipeline.
 Here's what the class and the pipeline look like:
 ```python